 Degrees and Certifications:

-2022 Northrop Grumman Teacher Fellow 2022 Maitland P Simmons Memorial Teaching Award (NSTA) 2022 National STEM Scholar Recipient of a Vernier Educator Grant 2022 Recipient of NEA Success for Students Grant 2022 State Finalist in Samsung Solve for Tomorrow competition 2020-2022 ACS Science Coaches Participant Algebra 1 Certified Chemistry Certified (PRAXIS Excellence Award) Middle School Science Certified Bachelor's with honors in Chemistry and Biochemistry (Virginia Tech, Commonwealth Scholar) Doctoral Candidate in Biological Chemistry (Penn State University, NIH Fellow) Currently seeking a Masters in Math Specialist Leadership at George Mason University
+2022 Northrop Grumman Teacher Fellow 2022 Maitland P Simmons Memorial Teaching Award (NSTA) 2022 National STEM Scholar (Western Kentucky University) 2022 Recipient of a Vernier Educator Grant 2022 Recipient of NEA Success for Students Grant 2022 State Finalist in Samsung Solve for Tomorrow competition 2020-2022 ACS Science Coaches Participant Algebra 1 Certified Chemistry Certified (PRAXIS Excellence Award) Middle School Science Certified Bachelor's with honors in Chemistry and Biochemistry (Virginia Tech, Commonwealth Scholar) Doctoral Candidate in Biological Chemistry (Penn State University, NIH Fellow) Currently seeking a Masters in Math Specialist Leadership at George Mason University

 Ms. Carey Hancey

 Hello!
 I come to Manassas City Public Schools to give back to the district that laid my academic foundation.
 It is true that I attended Baldwin Elementary School, Dean Middle School (yes, it was once a middle school!), and Osbourn High School.
 From there, I went to Virginia Tech.